BBBalls/hillside_hermitage_archive/summarized_talk_transcriptions/131hh- Even Being A Layman Does Not Justify Your Sensuality.md

 not a problem for me," is entirely wrong thinking according to the principles of Dhamma.
 Sensuality is always a problem.

-### The decision to remain as a layperson is already a serious compromise {#the-decision-to-remain-as-a-layperson-is-already-a-serious-compromise .sigil_not_in_toc}
+### The decision to remain as a layperson is already a serious compromise

 Another point to consider is that even the decision to remain as a layperson is already not something to be taken lightly.
 If you want to